-Royale Internationale, a Hong Kong-headquartered global express delivery services company, has solved 7-Eleven’s unique parcel inventory challenge using a combination of Amazon Web Services cloud services.
+Royale International, a Hong Kong-headquartered global express delivery services company, has solved 7-Eleven’s unique parcel inventory problem using a combination of Amazon Web Services (AWS) cloud services.

 Founded in 1908, Royale International has diversified its service portfolio from traditional courier services to warehousing to specialized services, such as time-critical delivery, e-fulfilment and financial research distribution.

 About 18 months ago, Royale International partnered with convenient store chain 7-Eleven to provide a delivery service called Retail Distribution.
 Under the partnership, Royale International exclusively delivers goods shipped by Taobao online stores from mainland China to 7-Eleven stores in Hong Kong for subsequent collection by customers.
 The partnership also required the courier provider to manage 7-Eleven's parcel inventory, in terms of the number of parcels in-store.

 At the initial stage of the service, Royale International did not have the required IT infrastructure to support this service.

 "When the first Double 11 [Single’s Day online shopping festival] in 2015 came along, we faced a lot of challenges for the first time as we needed to handle oall the parcels to be directed to 7-Eleven stores," said Steven Kwok, project manager, Royale International Group.

 Given that the 7-Eleven stores are generally small in size, a typical store can keep only about 10 to 30 parcels at any given time.
 This posed a serious challenge to Royale International in managing the inventory at 7-Eleven stores, especially during Taobao’s online shopping peak seasons.